Anylyze — Turning Complexity into Clarity in a Data-Driven World

 Impact & Results

-To validate the redesign, we ran comparative usability tests on the old and new versions of the interface.
+To measure impact, we ran comparative usability tests on the old and redesigned interfaces.

-Users consistently described the new version as “lighter,” “cleaner,” and “more predictable.”
+Users described the new interface as “cleaner,” “calmer,” and “predictable.”

 +38% faster